ringe/browserid-provider/README.md

   <%= button_to_function "Cancel", "navigator.id.cancelAuthentication()" %>
 ```

-Without Rails view helpers, you can do:
+Without Rails view helpers (in any framework), you can do:

 ```javascript
   $('form#new_user').bind('ajax:success', function(data, status, xhr) { navigator.id.completeAuthentication() })